You define yourself as a mentor, speaker, and author. Speaking about career aspirations, as a kid, what did you want to be?

 We will not keep you waiting for the next Sourcing Guru Interview!
 Happy to share the one with Aaron Lintz — speaker at major sourcing conferences, community leader, and Sourcing Challenge Show moderator.
 Enjoy!
 How did you start recruiting?
 Why are you still there?
 My first exposure to recruiting was making calls after hours for […]

 One of the most famous sourcing community thought leaders answered the questions of our interview.
 Balazs Paroczay told his career story and shared his sourcing philosophy.
 Enjoy!
 You have nearly fifteen years of sourcing experience under your belt, how did you start?
 What inspires you about this sphere?
 Hmm… my start was a pretty unorthodox […]

 We are going on with our new blog section and todays’ interview is simply amazing!
 Hung Lee answered our questions, and we are happy to share his wise thoughts with you.
-We have looked through a tons of your interviews with you and luckily understood that no one had asked this question before 🙂 Speaking […]
+This interview has been conducted in 2018.
+We have looked through a tons of your interviews with you and luckily understood that no one […]